Schema Markup for Beginners: Add Structured Data

 "@type": "Answer",

-"text": "Add JSON-LD script tags to your HTML pages.
-Place them in the <head> section or before the closing </body> tag.
-You can generate the code using tools like the SlapMyWeb Schema Markup Generator, then validate it before deploying."
+"text": "Add a JSON-LD script tag to your HTML pages, ideally rendered server-side in the head.
+You can generate the code with a schema generator, then validate it before deploying."

 }